Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 Shipping them installable software to end users is like a leaving a Post-It Note on their fridge, "We went to Rome.
 You should go some day."

-Publishing a BOSH release shows that you care about your users' long term success running the systems.
+Publishing a BOSH release shows that you care about your users' long-term success in running the system.

 Only shipping installable software is like saying "Works on my machine."